buelowp/mrr_turnouts/README.md

 That's it.
 Plug it into the network however you want.
 See the wiki for a MQTT JSON description of the messaging

+## Getting setup

+Make the project, and copy turnouts.ini into ~/.config/mrr, making that directory as it likely doesn't exist.